A measure of evidence based on the likelihood-ratio statistics: The likelihood ratio measure

 \end{proof}

-It is noteworthy that $\nu_x$ is defined over the power set of $\Theta$, while the posterior distribution is defined on the measurable subsets (in the Lebesgue sense) of $\Theta$.
-Thus, there exist subsets of $\Theta$ that are not measurable for $\pi_x$ but are computable for $\nu_x$.
-Notice that, from Equation (\ref{zero}) of Lemma \ref{dominate}, $\nu_x(\Theta_0) = 0 \Rightarrow \pi_x(\Theta_0) = 0$ but the converse is not true, for there exist prior probabilities that induce probability zero for $\Theta_0$ even when $\sup_{\theta \in \Theta_0}\lambda(P_\theta, x)> 0$.
-This shows that the $\nu_x$-value behavior is in agreement with the expected reasoning between possibility and probability: \begin{quote} ``a high degree of possibility does not imply a high degree of probability, nor does a low degree of probability imply a low degree of possibility.
+The set function $\nu_x$ is defined over the power set of $\Theta$, while the posterior distribution is defined over the family of measurable subsets (in the Lebesgue sense) of $\Theta$.
+Thus, there may exist subsets of $\Theta$ that are not measurable by $\pi_x$ but are computable by $\nu_x$.
+Moreover, from Equation (\ref{zero}), $\nu_x(\Theta_0) = 0$ implies that $\pi_x(\Theta_0) = 0$ but the converse is not true, for there exist zero prior probabilities for $\Theta_0$.
+In this sense, $\nu_x$ dominates $\pi_x$.
+This feature is in agreement with the expected reasoning between possibility and probability: \begin{quote} ``a high degree of possibility does not imply a high degree of probability, nor does a low degree of probability imply a low degree of possibility.
 However, if an event is impossible, it is bound to be improbable.'' \citep{Zadeh1978} \end{quote}

-Moreover, Lemma \ref{dominate} provides an upper bound for the posterior probability of $\Theta_0$. \begin{corolary} Assume valid the Lemma \ref{dominate}'s assumptions.
-Then, for each $\pi$-measurable $\Theta_0$ such that $\pi(\Theta_0) \leq \frac{m(x)}{c(x)}$,
+Lemma \ref{dominate} provides upper bound for the posterior probability of $\Theta_0$.
+The following corollary is straightforwardly attained from Lemma \ref{dominate}. \begin{corollary} Assume valid Lemma \ref{dominate}'s assumptions.
+Let $\Theta_0$ be a $\pi$-measurable set.
+Then,